Rudraksha: Fruit

 The rudraksha tree starts bearing drupes (fruit) in three to four years from germination.
 It yields between 1,000 and 2,000 fruits annually.
 These fruits are commonly called "rudraksha fruit", but are also known as amritaphala (fruits of ambrosia).

 The pyrena of the fruit, commonly called the "pit" or "stone", is typically divided into multiple segments by seed-bearing locules.
 When the fruit is fully ripe, the stones are covered with a blue outer fleshy husk of inedible fruit.
 The blue colour is not derived from a pigment but is due to structural colouration.
 Rudraksha beads are sometimes called "blueberry beads" in reference to the blue colour of the fruit.

 Chemical composition

 Rudraksha fruits contain alkaloids, flavonoids, tannins, steroids, triterpenes, carbohydrates, and cardiac glycosides.
 They also contain rudrakine, an alkaloid which had been discovered in rudraksha fruit in 1979.

-Bioelectrical properties

-It is evident that a bead of Rudraksha (Elaeocarpus ganitrus) possesses mild electrical signals which can be directly measured using a simple multimeter device.